emilohlund-git/resume/README.md

 The important UX aspect here is to have the proper information displayed very accessably.
 (Which would be the showcased previous projects, a resumé and a way to get a hold of the person)

-Here is a link to the projects wireframe : [Wireframe](https://www.emilohlund.se/wireframe.jpg)
+The wireframe is in a .png file in this repository.

 ## Features
 1. Fixed Navbar (With a constant hamburger icon)